intechinfo/GoM/GoM.Core.Persistence/README.md

 Few tests have been developped and can be found in _/Tests/GoM.Core.Persistence.Tests/_

-## Dependencies and other informations
+## Dependencies and other information

  - Using __netcoreapp 1.1__